2026.01.c

 }

-customerGatewayIps | Array | Required.
-List of IP gateways. |
+customerGatewayIps | String | Customer gateway IP address. | |

-vpnStatus | String | Status of VPN.
-One of on or off.
-By default, off.
-Once cloud services request is complete. |
+vpnStatus | String | Status of VPN connection, i.e. on and off.
+By default, off. |

 Delete VPN Connection

-To perform this operation, the client must belong to a group that has been assigned the RI Admin or Data Bridge Admin roles.
+To perform this operation, the client must belong to a group that has been assigned the Admin or Data Bridge Admin roles.